This program was made possible by The Buhr Family and is in memory of Ann Buhr and Kathy Buhr

 Studies show pets can be literal life savers, protecting against isolation and improving mental health.
 HSHV’s Friends for Life helps protect the bond between people and their companion animals, particularly for seniors and others struggling to care for their pet.

-Are you a senior or someone in Washtenaw County/Plymouth experiencing exceptional difficulties caring for your companion animal?
+Are you a senior or someone in Washtenaw County/Plymouth experiencing difficulties caring for your companion animal?

 Or know someone who is?